markfasheh/duperemove/README.md

 # Requirements

-The latest stable code can be found in [v0.10-branch](https://github.com/markfasheh/duperemove/tree/v0.10-branch).
+The latest stable code (v0.11) can be found in [master branch](https://github.com/markfasheh/duperemove/tree/).

 Kernel: Duperemove needs a kernel version equal to or greater than 3.13